sjwhitlo/CD_GC_Prompts/README.md

-# FTW_GC
+# CD GC Phraseology Prompts
-Additional data to expand usage of Meacham Ground Control/Clearance Delivery prompts
+Data to extend phraseology prompts to other facilities